Enterprise-CMCS/mac-fc-security-hub-collector/README.md

 ## Description

 This tool pulls findings from AWS Security Hub and outputs them for consumption by visualization tools.
-To use this tool, you need a cross-account role that is valid for all accounts listed in the team map provided to the tool.
+To use this tool, you need a cross-account role ARN that is valid for all accounts listed in the team map provided to the tool.
+You can also specify custom role ARNs for specific accounts if the role name is not consistent across accounts.

 ## Installation